4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 *   When the property is enabled (default), if the contents of a list box cell exceed the width of the column, they are truncated and an ellipsis is displayed:

     ![](assets/en/FormObjects/property_truncate1.png)
 > La posición de la elipsis depende del sistema operativo.
 In the above example (Windows), it is added on the right side of the text.
-On macOS, the ellipsis is added in the middle of the text.
+En macOS, la elipsis se añade en medio del texto.

 *   When the property is disabled, if the contents of a cell exceed the width of the column, they are simply clipped with no ellipsis added: